Bloom-host/BloomDocs/docs/plugins/Milk.md

 Next start your server!
 Milk has been successfully installed.

 ## Commands
-Litebans offers two commands to customize the plugin
+The Milk plugin offers two commands to customize the plugin
 ```
 /setmilkfood
 /setmilksaturation